Lipschitz Stratification of Complex Hypersurfaces in Codimension 2: Introduction

-Recent works, see for instance \cite{V2005}, \cite{NV2016}, \cite{BFS2018}, \cite{halupczok-yin2108}, show further development and progress on understanding the Lipschitz structure of singularities and its relation to other geometric phenomena appearing in the study of local properties of complex or real analytic or algebraic singular spaces.
+Recent works, see for instance \cite{V2005}, \cite{NV2016}, \cite{BFS2018}, \cite{halupczok-yin2108} \cite{kovacsics-halupczok2021}, show further development and progress on understanding the Lipschitz structure of singularities and its relation to other geometric phenomena appearing in the study of local properties of complex or real analytic or algebraic singular spaces.
 Among the major results and contributions we mention only the most important ones related to this paper, \cite{BNP2014} where the case of the "inner" metric was considered and \cite{NPpreprint} where the equivalence of Zariski Equisingularity and Lipschitz triviality for families of complex normal surface singularities was announced.

 Our proof of Theorem \ref{thm:maintheorem} is based on local parameterizations of two geometric objects associated to such families: the polar wedges and the quasi-wings.
 Both originate from the classical wings introduced by Whitney in \cite{whitneyannals65}.
-The polar wedges are neighborhoods of families of polar curves, the critical locus of a corank-one projection.
-The quasi-wings, originally introduced in \cite{mostowski85}, are neighborhoods of curves on which this projection is regular (with a control on the derivatives).
+The polar wedges are neighborhoods of families of polar curves, the critical loci of corank-one projections.
+The quasi-wings, originally introduced in \cite{mostowski85}, are neighbourhoods of curves on which this projection is regular (with a control on the derivatives).
 Their local parameterizations, interesting by themselves, in the case of polar wedges originate from \cite{brianconhenry80} and \cite{teissierRabida82} and were recently considered in \cite{NPpreprint}.

 As we show the quasi-wings and the polar wedges cover a neighbourhood of the singularity.
 The proof of this fact follows from the analytic wings construction of \cite{PP17}.

 The definition of "generic projection" is crucial for Zariski's theory.
 Zariski's study of codimension one singularities (families of plane curve singularities) required just transverse projections.
 This is no longer the case for singularities in codimension 2.
 In \cite{luengo85} Luengo gave an example of a family of surface singularities in $\C^3$ that is Zariski equisingular for one transverse projection but not for a generic transverse projection.
 Therefore we make precise what we mean by "generic projection" in our context and we state it in our Transversality Assumptions.
 This is important since this condition can be computed and algorithmically verified.